natalie-kate/date-night/TESTING.md

      ![Initial decision javascript test](assets/readme-assets/validations/decisionjs-validation2.png)
      ![Initial decision javascript test](assets/readme-assets/validations/decisionjs-validation3.png)

      Fixed all the semi-colons.
 I had two read only warnings.
 This was due to me using length as a variable name so I renamed it which did the trick.
-Again $ for jquery was being flagged aswell as google (for google maps) for being undefined so I added in /*globals $:false */ and /*globals google:false */ to stop them being flagged.
+Again $ for jquery was being flagged as well as google (for google maps) for being undefined so I added in /*globals $:false */ and /*globals google:false */ to stop them being flagged.
      The other undefined variables I went though and declared them all.
      It was flagging initMap as unused, this is due to it not being called in my JS file.
 It is called however by the google maps API when a going out result creates the script for it.
 So it has been left as is.